nicola-stroffolino-scuola/PCTO/Work Weeks/Second Week.md

 ## Day 2

-+ Created a Spring application that implements the Keycloak authentication system.
++ Created a Spring application that miserably fails to implement the Keycloak authentication system.

-## Day 3

-+ Continued working on the Spring application.

-## Day 4

-+ Continued working on the Spring application.

-## Day 5
+## Days 3 to 5

 + Continued working on the Spring application.